Connor Wong Preview, Player Props: Red Sox vs. Orioles

-Connor Wong -- with an on-base percentage of .133 in his past 10 games, 162 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Baltimore Orioles, with John Means on the mound, on September 29 at 7:05 PM ET.
+On Saturday, Connor Wong (.138 slugging percentage in past 10 games, with zero home runs) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Orioles.
+He had a hitless performance in his previous game (0-for-3) against the Orioles.

 Sportsbook Promo Codes